maxseidler/projecteuler/README.md

 # projecteuler
-My solutions to the problems on https://projecteuler.net
+My solutions to the problems on https://projecteuler.net.
+Programming Language: Python